 The trip lasts about one hour and a half and it’s a full-immersion experience in the fantastic mountainous landscape of Crete.

 The high peaks of the White Mountains hide unique fauna and flora native to the island and are worth discovering.
-Some examples are the wild Cretan goat or the Lammergeier or bearded vulture.
+Some examples are the wild Cretan goat or the Lammergeier or the bearded vulture.

 As you approach Elafonisi, the landscape changes.
 The small, almost uninhabited village receives hundreds of tourists every year, eager to discover the magnificent coast of Elafonisi.